KingsleyXie/ProgrammingWorksCompetition/README.md

 - Upload: This part is built with [bootstrap-fileinput](https://github.com/kartik-v/bootstrap-fileinput), and you can upload the entry of your team with **Compressed Package Format** when logged in
 - Forum: Anyone can see all the messages currently as well as leaving a message with a nickname

-##### The interface of this project is based on [Bootstrap](http://getbootstrap.com/) Front-end Framework, and it is my first time to use Front-end Framework.
+The interface of this project is based on [Bootstrap](http://getbootstrap.com/) Front-end Framework, and it is my first time to use Front-end Framework.

+**Note: Preview pictures of this system are stored in `./assets/pictures/preview`**

 ### Deployment Tutorial
 1. Change the `Competition_DB_Name` to your database name for this competition in `initDB.sql`